mattiav90/AlexNet/README.md

 ## testing qat ##
-as mentioned in the report, unfortunately there is something wrong in my forward pass for quantization deployment. during training I see good accuracy, even with both weights and activations quantized, but then, when I save the model and try to load it and test it, the accuracy drops significantly.
-I think there might be something inconsistent in the file quantizer_test.py.
+currently there is something wrong with this step. my steps are:
+- I load the pruned fp model
+- I look at the values that are 0, and apply a pruning mask on them, to avoid them to be used in the training
+- perform the training, and get the results that I report in the pdf.
+- save the model.
+- when I load the model and test it again, the accuracy dropped.

+I am not sure what is the problem during the inference phase, I am still investigating.

 to run a test on the pruned and quantized models:

 python3 main.py --test models/int8/50/... --qat

 the accuracy unfortunally will not reflect the one obtained during traing, I am still figuring out why.

+# quantized models that works
+currently the quantized models that works are the dense one. to test them use:

+python3 main.py --test models/int8/0/model.pth --qat
+python3 main.py --test models/int4/0/model.pth --qat